 We have a Title I school-wide program, which benefits all students by providing extra support in the classroom for instruction.
 NES was designated a Model School for the 2014-2015 school year by the Oregon Department of Education which means we are in the top 5% of Title 1 schools.

 We are fortunate to have a part-time Literacy Coach and a full time Elementary Counselor.
 We also have an onsite Preschool program that runs five full days per week and is free.
 Students and families have access to a full time Family Resource Coordinator.
-Students receive up to 30 min. of PE or Music daily provided by specialists.
-We are lucky enough to partner with the NCRD and have our students take a weekly swimming class as part of our PE program.
+Students receive 30 minutes of PE per day, which includes swimming lessons at the NCRD for part of the school year.
+Students also have music education 2x per week.
 Art is provided through the volunteer parents called the Art Moms.

 We have technology rich classrooms for students in grades K-5 where each student has access to a chrome book to enhance their learning.